dXu23/mini-teams/README.md

 # Teams Project for Revature

-Two Teams of 4, One Team of 5

 ## Overview

 The goal of this project, is to repeat the Capstone, with reduced requirements, practicing the same experience but working together as a team on the system.
 This will be to keep material fresh and work on collaboration.
 Interviews are happening this week, which take priority, but try to split time accordingly.
 Presentations will happen Friday November 3rd, after lunch.